 The type of prolotherapy I recommend the most?
 Regenexx, which I personally use, as has my wife for past injuries.
-In particular, I went to see Dr. Chris Centeno, Dr. John Schultz and Dr. John Pitts, who run the Regenexx clinic in the Cayman Islands.
+In particular, I went to see Dr. Chris Centeno, Dr. John Schultz, Dr. John Pitts and Dr. James Leiber, who run the Regenexx clinic in the Cayman Islands.
 I consider these three doctors to have the most researched stem-cell and PRP clinic in the world.

 What Is Prolotherapy?

 First, prolotherapy goes by many different names but isn’t the exact same therapy.
 I explain more about these overlapping therapies later in the article: